-(Shiatsu is taught in the Massage Practicum 1-3 series on New York campus)
+BT131a Shiatsu 1 (1 didactic unit; 1 lab unit; total: 2 units) (Shiatsu is taught in the Massage Practicum 1-3 series on New York campus)

 This course will present the fundamentals of classical Shiatsu theory, the emerging styles of classical and modern Shiatsu modalities, and traditional Chinese medical concepts as they relate to Shiatsu.
-The students learns to use finger pressure on specific points as well as stretching and movement exercises that move energy through the meridians to helps clients increase their energy and well-being.
+The students learn to use finger pressure on specific points as well as stretching and movement exercises that move energy through the meridians to helps clients increase their energy and well-being.
 Students will learn how the Japanese adapted the five element and yin/yang theory to this unique bodywork modality.
 They will also study the seven rules of Shiatsu, the theory of kyo and jitsu, how to assess the hara, and how to locate tsubos.
 By the end of the course, participants will be able to give a full-body Shiatsu session.

-BT146 Thai Massage (1 didactic unit; 1 lab unit; total: 2 units)

-(Thai Massage is taught in the Massage Practicum 1-3 series on New York campus)
+BT146 Thai Massage (NY and CH) BT148 Thai Massage (SD only) (1 didactic unit; 1 lab unit; total: 2 units) (Thai Massage is taught in the Massage Practicum 1-3 series on New York campus)